Eduardo V. Manalo

-Eduardo Villanueva Manalo ([ɛdˈwaɾdo mɐˈnalɔ]; born October 31, 1955, in Quezon City, Philippines) also known as Ka Eduardo is the current Executive Minister of the Iglesia ni Cristo (INC).
-He is the third generation of the Manalo family to lead the church following his father, the late Eraño G. Manalo, and his grandfather, Felix Y. Manalo.
+Eduardo Villanueva Manalo ([ɛdˈwaɾdo mɐˈnalɔ]; born on October 31, 1955 in Quezon City, Philippines) also known as Ka Eddie Boy, is the current Executive Minister of the Iglesia ni Cristo.
+He is the third generation of the Manalo family to lead the church following his father, the late Eraño G. Manalo, and his grandfather, Felix Y. Manalo, founder of Iglesia ni Cristo.